 Will this experience prevent me from ever interacting with their products again?
 No, probably not.
 However, it has left a bad taste in my mouth.
 Like any reputation once tarnished it takes something extra special, sometimes something extraordinary to make up for the initial disappointment.
 Maybe this post will trigger a response from someone at Disney.
 I will wait and see “if the magic comes my way.”

 The lesson here is to be consistent.
 Don’t try to be sneaky or try to get away with something that is slightly “off-brand.”
-Your customers are smart consumers and will notice when what they have come to rely on is not being delivered in the way that they now demand.
+Your customers are smart consumers and will notice when what they have come to rely on is not being delivered in the way that they now expect.